This Is How Many Bitcoins Are Left To Mine

 Related: Beginners guide to mining Bitcoin.

-When Will The Last Bitcoin Be Mined?
+This Is When The Last Bitcoin Be Mined

 Taking into account variables like halving, block rewards, and supplementary hashing power, the last block is expected to be mined in 2140.
 The primary reason why the last Bitcoin will be mined in the next century is due to the fixed block reward every 10 minutes.
 The number of Bitcoins created every 10 minutes will reduce by 50% on each havening which occurs every 4 years.

-While there is no central authority that controls Bitcoin and the protocol is self-sovereign, developers can vote to improve the network that may change the last BTC mining date.
+While there is no central authority that controls Bitcoin and the protocol is self-sovereign, developers can vote to improve the network and may change the last BTC mining date.
 Until then, current calculations show the last BTC will be mined in the year 2140.

 At the current price of Bitcoin, the worth of transaction fees are a few hundred dollars per block.
 However, should the adoption of users and the price valuation of Bitcoin continue to rise, the transaction fees per block will also increase and provide a financial incentive for individuals to participate in the security of the Bitcoin network by validating transactions.
 However, there is a possibility that developers may vote on a change to the Bitcoin network protocol between now and then.